Weltraumschaf/JUberblog/src/site/markdown/installation.md

     $ juberblog install -l /where/you/want/to/store/your/blog
     $ cd /where/you/want/to/store/your/blog

-An optional step  is making this direcotry a version  controlled repository.
+An optional  step is making this  directory a version controlled  repository.
 If you  set up  your blog  only on  a single  machine (everything  is done  on this machine), then this is not necessary.
 But  I recommend it because this gives you the "feature" of versioning of your  content.
 In the examples here [Git][git] is used.
 You may use other tools like Subversion, Mercurial, Darcs etc.

-(optional) Make the blog storage direcotry a repository:
+(optional) Make the blog storage directory a repository:

     $ git init
     $ git add -A